MathieuDuponchelle/blog/markdown_files/2018-02-15-Python-Elements-2.markdown

 At the moment of writing, the master branches from both [pygobject][pygobject-git] and [gstreamer][gstreamer-git] need to be installed.

-The python libraryies we will use for the purpose of plotting is [matplotlib], and [numpy_ringbuffer] to help decoupling our input and output.
+The python libraries we will use for the purpose of plotting are [matplotlib] and [numpy_ringbuffer] to help decoupling our input and output.
 Both are installable with `pip`: